sofpn/rprimer/README.md

   - Majority refers to the majority consensus sequence, which is the most frequently occurring base.
-Identity is the proportion of that base when gaps and other bases than A, C, G and T are not taken into account.
+Identity is the proportion of that base when gaps and other bases than A, C, G and T are not taken into account

   - The IUPAC consensus sequence includes wobble bases according to the IUPAC-nomenclature.
-It includes all DNA bases (A, C, G, T) that occurs with a frequency higher than the stated `iupacThreshold`.
+It includes all DNA bases (A, C, G, T) that occurs with a frequency higher than the stated `iupacThreshold`
-    **The iupac treshold has implications for downstream oligo design.**

   - Entropy refers to Shannon entropy, which is a measurement of variability.
 A value of zero indicate no variability and a high value indicate high variability.
-Gaps and other bases than A, C, G and T are not included in this calculation.
+Gaps and other bases than A, C, G and T are not included in this calculation

-The target genome can be visualized with `plotData()`, and specific regions can be highlighted using the optional arguments `shadeFrom` and `shadeTo`.
-We can see that the most conserved region of the hepatitis E virus genome is between position 5000-5500:
+The data can be visualized with `plotData()`, and specific regions can be highlighted using the optional arguments `shadeFrom` and `shadeTo`.
+The most conserved region of the hepatitis E virus genome appears to be between position 5000-5500:

 ``` r
 plotData(myConsensusProfile, shadeFrom = 5000, shadeTo = 5500)